chris-moyer-cxone/instantTranslation_csvToXML/readme.md

 ## General Usage
 - Place the customer's customDictionarySource.csv file into the Source folder
-- Execute "python main.py" if no header exists in the CSV file. "python main.py -headerExists" if one does.
+- Execute "python main.py" if no header exists in the CSV file. "python main.py --headerExists" if one does.
->  🎈 Since the provided sample CSV file contains a header row, the default example below includes the -headerExists flag
+>  🎈 Since the provided sample CSV file contains a header row, the default example below includes the --headerExists flag

 - The resulting "output.xml" file will appear in the Result folder
     - output.xml will be overwritten on next execution.
 Be sure to rename output.xml if you need to keep it.